tsrp/5G-NR-LDPC-Decoder-/README.md

 END OF FILE MANIFEST
 ================================================================================

-Total Deliverable: 4,246+ lines of production-ready code and documentation
-Implementation: Complete offline design flow for 5G NR LDPC decoder
+Complete offline design flow for 5G NR LDPC decoder
 Quality: Verified, documented, and ready for synthesis

 For questions or support, refer to contact paper authors.